 Overnight: Vela Luka - Onboard | Breakfast, Dinner

 Vela Luka (Korcula Island) - Mljet.
-Departing Vela Luka this morning your Captain will hand-pick a secluded bay where the anchor will be dropped for a swimming stop in the crystal blue Adriatic, surrounded by pine trees and the sound of crickets.
-Afterwards continue sailing to Pomena on the island of Mljet where you will have the option to visit the Mljet National Park located on the western side of the island and known for its immense beauty and its two turquoise saltwater lakes surrounded by thick forest.
+Departing Vela Luka this morning your Captain will hand-pick a secluded bay where the anchor is dropped for a swimming stop in the crystal blue Adriatic, surrounded by pine trees and the sound of crickets.
+Afterwards continue sailing to Pomena on the island of Mljet where you have the option to visit the Mljet National Park located on the western side of the island and known for its immense beauty and its two turquoise saltwater lakes surrounded by thick forest.

-For the rest of the afternoon you will have plenty of free time to explore the park independently - consider renting bikes for a leisurely cycle or go for a walk along the numerous paths around the lakes or in the forests.
+For the rest of the afternoon you have plenty of free time to explore the park independently - consider renting bikes for a leisurely cycle or go for a walk along the numerous paths around the lakes or in the forests.
 You can also rent kayaks and cut the surface of the magnificent lakes to observe the scenery from a different perspective.
-For something more relaxing you can hop onto the small boat that will take you to a tiny island on one of the lakes, home to the monastery and church of St. Mary’s built in the 12th century.
+For something more relaxing you can hop onto the small boat that takes you to a tiny island on one of the lakes, home to the monastery and church of St. Mary’s built in the 12th century.
 Here you can enjoy a cup of coffee whilst soaking up the stunning views.
 The final leg of the journey brings us to Slano where the boat will dock for the night.

 Overnight: Slano - Onboard | Breakfast, Lunch

 Slano - Dubrovnik.
 After breakfast you are free to take the optional Taste of Dalmatia guided tour.
-On this tour you will visit Ston, a small town famous for its 5km-long city walls, the longest in Europe.
-Visit a local winery where you will have the opportunity to taste some of the finest Dalmatian wines.
+On this tour you visit Ston, a small town famous for its 5km-long city walls, the longest in Europe.
+Visit a local winery where you have the opportunity to taste some of the finest Dalmatian wines.
 Those who do not opt for the tour can spend the time at leisure in Slano.